FabiReggio/dbench/mongodb/docs/mongodb.md

     sudo numactl --interleave=all /usr/local/bin/mongod

 Note: This is slightly different from the command given by the warning message, since numactl has to be run with root permission and the full path of mongodb has to be given.

+# Appendix
+## Appendix A - NUMA Machine
 NUMA machines provide a linear address space, allowing all processors to directly address all memory.
 This feature exploits the 64-bit addressing available in modern scientific computers.
 The advantages over distributed memory machines include:

 - Faster movement of data